Cold plunge · Buyer's guide

 Tier 01 · Under $1,500 — entry / DIY

-What to watch out for: No chiller — you supply the ice.
+What to watch out for: No chiller out of the box — you supply the ice.
 Time-to-cold depends entirely on your ice budget and how often you swap water.
-Treat it as a starter, not a long-term answer for daily use.
+Pairs with the separately-sold Ice Barrel Chiller if you want to upgrade later, but at that point the all-in cost approaches our mid-tier pick.

 What we didn't include